Jaimilit/Project-Three-Battleship/README.md

 * Have 2 boards so that the computer can also play against the user
 * Allow user to adjust board size and size of ships
-* Allow user to put the location of their own ships on the board
+* Allow user to place the location of their own ships on the board
 * Improve UX/UI so that the game is more visually interesting for the user

 # Data Model